Tacos al Pastor

 Restaurants that typically require or strongly recommend reservations:

-• Café des Artistes — a PV institution, reservations recommended especially December through April
+• Café des Artistes—a Vallarta institution, reservations recommended especially December through April

-Most Puerto Vallarta restaurants take reservations by phone or WhatsApp rather than through OpenTable or Resy, so don’t be surprised if you can’t book online the way you would at home.
-A WhatsApp message to the restaurant a day or two ahead is usually all it takes for most mid-range spots.
-For the top-tier restaurants, call or message as soon as you know your dates.
+Many Puerto Vallarta restaurants take reservations by phone or WhatsApp rather than through OpenTable or Resy, so don’t be surprised if you can’t book online the way you would at home.
+A WhatsApp message to the restaurant a day or two ahead is usually all it takes.

 What to Wear in Puerto Vallarta Restaurants